Navigate one of Georgia's corn mazes for some fall family fun!

 Southern Belle Farm

 Looking to have an amazing corn maze experience this year?
 Southern Belle Farm is where the corn maze fun is happening.
 You’ll need a flashlight to get through all of these fun corn maze twists and turns.
 No matter your age, you’ll love the Southern Belle Farm and all it has to offer.

 Fall season begins mid-September.
 Besides the 4-acre corn maze you’ll also love the two acres of pumpkins and more than 20 fun farm activities.
 The fun is only available on weekends.
-Tickets are $12-14; kids 2 and younger are free.

 Head to the mountains for the corn maze and pumpkin patch at Jaemor Farms.
 You can also enjoy hayrides, apple cannons, a slide, and petting zoo.
 Kids will also love the Farm Skee Ball, pumpkin train for tots and duck races.

 Fall season begins mid-September.
 The fun is only available on weekends.
-All-access tickets are $14; kids 3 and younger are free.
-Tickets can be purchased individually for the corn mazes and other activities.

 Fall season here begins at the end of September.
 The fun is only available on weekends except for school groups and private events.
-Tickets run $10-14; kids 3 and younger and military with ID are free.